ghazal-naderi/argocd-infra/README.md

 # App of Apps Parent App repo

 ## What is AMI bakery?
-The AMI Bakery repository provides the foundations for configuring, building and distributing Amazon Machine Images (AMIs) to be used within the Contino AWS Account.

-A base image is first created.
-Any subsequent images must be built using this base image as the source.
-Once a new AMI is built and approved it is deployed to Contino AWS Dev Account
+The xxx repository provides the foundations for configuring, building a tool to  create an app that creates other apps, which in turn can create other apps.
+This allows us to declaratively manage a group of apps that can be deployed and configured in concert.

 ## App of Apps Parent App repo Design